kyma-project/kyma/tests/application-gateway-tests/README.md

 ## Development

 The project consists of two applications: Helm Test and Test Executor.
-Test Executor pod is managed by Helm Test.
+The Test Executor Pod is managed by Helm Test.